kvczor/react-todo/README.md

 * Don't need to re-invent the wheel, for components like Datepickers and/or Timepicker you can use [Material-ui](https://github.com/callemall/material-ui) or any other of your choice, it has great integration with React environments.

 ## Instructions
-Fork this repository.
-You're free to edit its README, though it should preserve the must-have functionalities and stack.
+Create a new repo into your favorite git platform (github, bitbucket, etc), copy this README into it.
+You're free to edit it, though it should preserve the must-have functionalities and stack.

 When you're done, share your repositoy's and Firebase hosting's URL.